-EMR Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.
+Emergency Medical Responder Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.

 - 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
-Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
-If \geq 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If \leq 94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to \geq 94%. - 3.
-Perform blood glucose level test to rule out low blood glucose as a reason for ALOC.
-If the blood glucose is ≤ 60 refer to the ALOC Protocol. - 4.
+Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress, apply pulse ox.
+If $\ge 94\%$ and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If $\le 89\%$ apply nasal cannula at 2-6 LPM.
+If unable to increase $\ge 94\%$ move to 15 LPM via NRM. - 3.
 Check and record vital signs every 5 minutes until the transporting unit arrives.

-EMT Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.
+BLS Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.

-- 1. EMT Care includes all components of EMR Care. - 2.
+- 1. BLS Care includes all components of Emergency Medical Responder Care. - 2.
 Be prepared to support the patient's respirations with BVM if necessary and have suction readily available. - 3.
-If active seizure is noted, refer to Seizure Protocol. - 4.
-Apply Waveform Capnography. - 5.
-Initiate PARAMEDIC intercept if needed and transport without delay. - 6.
-If a female patient aged 15-50 is hypertensive, question possibility of pregnancy or postpartum.
+Perform blood glucose level test to rule out low blood glucose as a reason for ALOC.
+If the blood glucose is less than 60 refer to the ALOC Protocol. - 4.
+If active seizure is noted, refer to Seizure Protocol. - 5.
+Initiate ALS intercept if needed and transport without delay. - 6.
+If female patient aged 15-50 is hypertensive, question possibility of pregnancy or postpartum.
 Communicate such findings to transporting agency and receiving facility to ensure patient is being transported to most appropriate facility. - 7.
 Check and record vital signs and GCS every 5 minutes. - 8.
-If FAST exam is positive (based on 1 or more elements of the exam), complete LAMS exam and communicate the time of patients last known well. (this is the last time the patient or bystanders report the patient to be seen without symptoms).
+If FAST exam is positive (based on 1 or more elements of the exam), complete LAMS exam and communicate the time of symptom onset.